qasim-at-tci/docs-site-test/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 This section contains a quick start guide on how to install Grafana and its dependencies in a cluster by using the [Loki Helm chart](https://grafana.com/docs/loki/latest/installation/helm/).
 In addition, this section explains how to install and configure a logging solution based on [Loki](https://grafana.com/docs/loki/next/).

-{{% alert type="warning" %}}These instructions have been simplified to make the installation process as easy as possible.
+{{% alert color="warning" %}}These instructions have been simplified to make the installation process as easy as possible.

 Before installing Prometheus, Loki, and Grafana in a production environment, consult with your cluster administrator and IT security teams to ensure that this logging/monitoring solution is compliant with your organization's security policies.{{% /alert %}}

 ### 2.1 Prerequisites

-{{% alert type="warning" %}}The Grafana Helm chart doesn't yet support Kubernetes version 1.22 and above.{{% /alert %}}
+{{% alert color="warning" %}}The Grafana Helm chart doesn't yet support Kubernetes version 1.22 and above.{{% /alert %}}

 Before installing Grafana, make sure you have [installed Helm](https://grafana.com/docs/loki/latest/installation/helm/) and can access your Kubernetes cluster.